LaifsV1/CounterMachine/README.md

 based on Brainfuck syntax.
 The interpreter is written in OCaml.

-Given two counters can emulate a stack of 1s and 0s, four counters are capable of emulating a Turing Machine with alphabet {0,1}.
-In fact, two counters are enough to be Turing Complete by simulating four counters using two, but that would make programming very hard.
+Given two counters can emulate a stack of 1s and 0s, four counters are capable of emulating a Turing Machine with alphabet `{0,1}`.
+Two counters are actually enough to be Turing Complete, done by simulating four counters using two, but that would make programming very hard.

 ## Compiling the C4 interpreter